Henk-Keijzer/szwtracktrace/README.md

 feature: double click on a ship-marker sets following that ship (only) and opens the shipmenu to allow for additional ships to select (autofollow is set to true, autozoom is not changed)
 feature: rightclick on the ship-marker opens the shipInfoWindow.
-feature: click on the body of the ship's infowindow opens de shipInfoWindop
+feature: click on the body of the ship's infowindow opens de shipInfoWindow
 enhancement: fullscreen en fulllscreen_exit icons vervangen
 enhancement: signalLossTime now eventinfo parameter